terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     terraform plan
     terraform apply
     ```
     - The Terraform script will take about 10 to 15 minutes.
-Once it finishes, note that communication between on-prem and the `prj-cicd` project won’t happen yet - you will configure the VPN network connectivity in step [III.
+Once it finishes, note that communication between on-prem and the `prj-b-cicd` project won’t happen yet - you will configure the VPN network connectivity in step [III.
 Create VPN connection](#III-Create-VPN-connection).

 1. Move Terraform State to the GCS bucket created in the seed project
    1. Run `terraform output gcs_bucket_tfstate` to get the tfstate bucket name